aabisec/OASW-Concept-Drift-Detection-and-Adaptation/README.md

 * NSL-KDD and IoT ID 20 is the reproduction of experiments presented in paper.
 * Edge IIoT dataset contains replication of experiment with Edge IIoT dataset.
 * XGB with NSL-KDD data is replication using XGB ML model instead of Light GBM.
+* Synthetic sea dataset is used to check multiple drift and how model will react to that.
+* Smoke Detection data is just use for observing the model for purpose other than Intrusion Detection System.

 Files in every folders are like these